-GCSE and A-level Results: Following the return to pre Covid-19 pandemic grading, students successfully completed their external examinations in Summer 2023.
-At GCSE: 82% of the grades awarded were grades 7-9 and 61% were grades 8 or 9.
-At A-level 83% of grades awarded were A-B and 55% were A/A. These statistics were higher than those of 2019, the last comparable year of examination results.
+GCSE and A-level Results: Students performed highly in their external examinations in Summer 2024.
+At GCSE: 87% of the grades awarded were grades 7-9 and 67% were grades 8 or 9.
+At A-level 74% of grades awarded were A-B, 51% were A/A with 20% A grades.
+The GCSE results and percentage of students achieving the top grade at A-level are the highest achieved by any cohort in the comparable years of examination results (those not affected by Covid-19 arrangements or adjustments).